Healthcare in Mexico: Health expenditure

-Total health expenditure represented around 5% of GDP in 1995, which went up to around 6.2% in 2012; however, in 2015 it declined to 5.6%.
+Total health expenditure represented around 5% of GDP in 1995, which went up to around 6.2% in 2012.
+In 2015 it declined to 5.6%.
 Historically, out-of-pocket expenditure has been a big portion of health expenditure, going from around 56% in 1995 to below 50% since 2008, with the most recent data being 40.6% in 2015.

-Recent reform has seen the establishment of new special funding programs, as well as more progressive limits on patient contribution was also included.
+In 2006, the establishment of new special funding programs, as well as more progressive limits on patient contribution was included.
 Funding was restructured in a manner that both promoted coverage through incentives directed towards state-level governments and reassessment of funding on a need-level basis.

 Health demographics

-According to recent international statistics, Mexico has an estimated population of 130 millions of inhabitants, with a reported annual population growth rate of 1.2%.
-Since 1990 there was an increment of about 45 million people.
+In 2017, Mexico had an estimated population of 130 million, with an annual population growth rate of 1.2%.
+Since 1990, there was an increment of about 45 million people.

 Demographic transition have been notorious in the last 7 decades in Mexico.
 Life expectancy at birth (general) changed from being 45 years in 1950 to 71.5 years in 1990, and to actually reach 77.5 years, close to some high-income countries in America and the World.
-Child mortality rate, as one of the major health trends, have improved most notoriously after 1950, when an average of 252 children under-five years were dead per 1000 live births, decreasing to 44.5 in 1990 and reaching 14.6, in 2018.
-Finally, after 1970, at least 20 years after the major changes in life expectancy and child mortality rate, there was a decrease in fertility rate.
-In 1950 it was estimated that for every woman, around 6.67 babies were born; in 1970, it increased to 6.8 and then, steadily decreased to 3.4 in 1990 to finally end in 2.1, which is below the world average.
+Child mortality rate, as one of the major health trends, have improved most notoriously after 1950, when an average of 252 children under-five years were dead per 1,000 live births, decreasing to 44.5 in 1990 and reaching 14.6, in 2018.

+After 1970, at least 20 years after the major changes in life expectancy and child mortality rate, there was a decrease in fertility rate.
+In 1950 it was estimated that for every woman, around 6.67 babies were born.
+In 1970, it increased to 6.8 and then, steadily decreased to 3.4 in 1990 to end in 2.1, which is below the world average.

 Besides this demographic transition, there have been major changes in the principal causes of death and morbidities among Mexicans.
 Epidemiological transition has been notorious in the history of Mexico when it comes to Disability-adjusted life year (DALY) but not when comparing causes of death, with most data coming since 1990.
-According to the Institute for Health Metrics and Evaluation, in 1990 the leading causes of death in the country were also cardiovascular diseases, neoplasms and diabetes, which remain the same until recent data.
+In 1990, the leading causes of death in Mexico were also cardiovascular diseases, neoplasms and diabetes, which remain the same until recent data.
 Some infectious diseases (respiratory infections, tuberculosis and enteric infections) were also among the most common causes in the 90's, which were displaced for other non-communicable diseases in 2017.

 Taking into consideration the burden of disease according to the years lost due to disability (DALY), in 1990, the three most common causes of disability were communicable and maternal diseases (maternal and neonatal disorders, respiratory infections, tuberculosis and enteric infections).
 In 2017, these 3 diseases were replaced by diabetes and kidney diseases, cardiovascular diseases and self-injuries, displacing most of the communicable diseases out of the top ten.